visulate/visulate-for-oracle/docs/pages/csv-file-generation.md

 EOF
 ```

+## JSON file generation

+Change the http request header `Accept` value from test/csv to application/json to generate JSON instead of CSV output.

 ## Timeout behavior

 Long running queries may timeout before completion.
 The default setting for this is 5 minutes.
 The [query engine config](/pages/query-engine-config.html#timeout-duration) guide includes instructions on how to change this.